Black Chyna Facing Backlash After Pushing Skin Lightening Cream

 Fans were not happy with Chyna’s collaboration with the company, calling on the model to stop advocating for a European beauty standard.
 It is also the 30-year-old’s first trip to the country, which some fans feel exacerbates the problem.

 “Blac Chyna is really going to launch her whitening cream in Nigeria.
-On her first ever trip to Africa,” said one social media user.
+On her first ever trip to Africa,” said one Twitter user.

 “Blac Chyna is taking advantage of the insecurities of colourism and self hate.
 She is disgusting.
 Skin whitening cream is horrible.
 This should not be advertised and she is choosing Africa for a reason.
 Shameful.” said another Twitter user.